Present Kameron with TU soccer gear

 Hurricane signed seven to national letter-of-intent on Wednesday

-Justin Cook is in his fourth season as an assistant coach at The University of Tulsa after serving as a graduate assistant coach for the previous three seasons.
+Justin Cook is in his fifth season as an assistant coach at The University of Tulsa after serving as a graduate assistant coach for three seasons.

 Cook's responsibilities include practice and gameday preparation, video coordination, overseeing team travel and recruiting.